 I’ve spent most of my adult life working with or around books.
 In addition to my time at Borders, I’ve worked as a college English instructor and in both academic and public libraries.
 I’ve also held jobs in factories, hospitals, and served in the Marine Corps.
-Originally from Cicero, IL, I’ve lived in a half-dozen states around the U.S. and now call Connecticut home.
-My non-bookish interests include paddling, exploring nature, road trips with my wife, and hanging out with our two dogs.
+My non-bookish interests include kayaking, exploring nature, and hanging out with my wife and our two dogs.

-In December 2016, my friend Emily Fine and I decided to start a book podcast after we’d driven eight hours, round-trip, to go to a book event and talked about books the entire time.
-Shortly thereafter, the Book Cougars: Two Middle-Aged Women on the Hunt for a Good Read was born.
-It’s hard to believe we’re now in our third year as podcasters!
-You can stream episodes directly from our website or find us on iTunes or your podcast app.
+In December 2016, my friend Emily Fine and I decided to start a book podcast after we’d driven eight hours, round-trip, to attend an author event.
+(Ruth Franklin talking about her new biography of Shirley Jackson at the Northshire Bookstore in Manchester, Vermont.)
+We talked about books the entire time, or at least when we weren’t listening to Ruth talk about her book.
+Shortly after, Book Cougars: Two Middle-Aged Women on the Hunt for a Good Read was born.

 - Twitter: @chriswolak